jafingerhut/test-spdx-checker/p4lang/README.md

 | BSD-3-Clause, BSD-2-Clause, MIT, FSFAP, BSL-1.0 | yes (compatible) | yes (compatible) | no (program A must be released as GPL-2.0-only) |
 | GPL-2.0-only | no (legally questionable) | yes (compatible)      | yes (same) |

-Example 1: Several test Python programs in the https://github.com/p4lang/p4c repository import the Scapy library, released as GPL-2.0-only.
+Example 1: Several standalone test Python programs in the https://github.com/p4lang/p4c repository import the Scapy library, released as GPL-2.0-only.
 We will make these test Python programs GPL-2.0-only.
+There are only six of these files as of 2025-Feb-28 in that repository.
+There are more such Python test programs in other https://github.com/p4lang repositories that are for educational purposes, so not as critical as the p4c repo.

 Example 2: We want to support the ability of a Python test program A to import the Scapy library (see Example 1), and also import the